MaximilianHart/The-Reach-House-Rules/README.md

 - **Magic-Users** and **Illusionists** use the optional Advanced Spellbook Rules (pg.
 124).
 In addition:
   - Magic-Users and Illusionists gain Read Magic for free; other starting spells are rolled randomly.
   - Magic-Users and Illusionists can attempt to create magic items at any level.
   - If a Magic-User or Illusionist fails to learn a spell, they can attempt to learn it again if a) they gain a level, or b) they come across a different instance of the spell.
+It takes 1 day of in-game time per spell level to transcribe a found spell.
-  - Magical classes may create scrolls of spells that they know for 100 sp + 1 week of time per spell level.
-They may research new known spells as detailed in the rules for Magical Research.
-They may transcribe spell scrolls they find by rolling 1d20, adding their level and INT mod (using same scale as STR melee mod).
-If the result is equal to or greater than 20, they learn the spell and can add it to their spellbook or, for divine casters, list of available spells.
-It takes 1 day of in-game time per spell level, and three tries are allowed (three failures means the scroll's magic has been dissipated, and it is destroyed).
+  - Magical classes may create scrolls of spells that they know for 500 sp + 1 week of time per spell level.
 - **Thieves**, **Acrobats**, **Assassins**, and **Barbarians**: All N-in-6 skills begin with a 1-in-6 chance of success.
 These classes gain expertise points as indicated below to allocate however they choose.
 Each point allocated to a skill improves the chance of success by 1-in-6.
 No skill using this system can ever increase beyond a 5 in 6 chance.
   - **Thief**: At 1st level, 6 expertise points to allocate.
 Every level thereafter, +2 points to allocate.
   - **Acrobat**: At 1st level, 4 expertise points to allocate.
 Every level thereafter, +1 point to allocate.